Understanding Total Protein: Normal vs Optimal Ranges

 How to Improve Your Levels

-• 1Ensure adequate dietary protein from diverse sources
+• 1Ensure adequate dietary protein from diverse sources (legumes, dairy, eggs, fish, lean meat)

-• 2Address underlying liver or kidney disease
+• 2Address underlying liver or kidney disease, which alters protein production and loss

 When to Test